 We need schools to accommodate us, from pre-school to university level.
 We need the supports and accommodation to attend school within the community, not segregated.
 We need programs that understand that our academic needs and our social needs can be on radically different levels and that both those needs must be addressed or you have failed us and, by extension, all of society.

 , porn is now used as a word for lots of pictures of something i.e. food porn which is lots of pics of food.
 Not to be portrayed as the haunting menace that will destroy families, society, the economy, and all of civilization.
+Just as how people view an escort hamburg

-We need real access to healthcare, not to have our co-occurring conditions dismissed as “that’s just what autism is like” and not to be subjected to quack treatments like bleach enemas, worms, chelation.
+Also, we need real access to healthcare, not to have our co-occurring conditions dismissed as “that’s just what autism is like” and not to be subjected to quack treatments like bleach enemas, worms, chelation.
 We need medical professionals who will take the time to understand our healthcare access barriers and work with us to overcome them.
 We need to have it understood that having spoken communication does not automatically erase our support needs and we need to have it understood that not having spoken communication does not automatically erase our intelligence and autonomy.

 We need safe places to live, access to people we love, adequate healthy food to eat.
 We need to not be isolated from the community.
 We need to not have our autonomy overrun.
 We need help with employment for those of us who can work and we need help with financial support for those of us who cannot.
 All of us need support for the activities of daily living, and we need to have our support needs recognized, understood, and respected even though they can look very different from one person to the next.